Creamy Chicken Spaghetti – one pan, endless variations!

 - Different vegetables – This is where it gets fun!
 You can pretty much use ANY vegetable you want!
 The trick is knowing when to add it.
 You’ll want to add harder vegetables (think root vegetables like carrots and parsnips) earlier on with the onions and bell peppers.
 If you have delicate vegetables, you’ll want to add them later.
 For example, asparagus cooks very quickly.
 I’d add things such as asparagus right at the very end of the pasta’s cooking time.
 You could just throw it right on top and let it steam.
 Same with spinach.
 If you have a vegetable you’d like to add but you’re unsure of when to add it, leave a comment – I always respond!

-- Use Sausage – This recipe would be delicious with Italian sausage instead of chicken.
+- Substitute sausage for the chicken – This recipe would be delicious with Italian sausage.
 If it’s ground, cook it in the pan just like you would the chicken, breaking up as you sauté it.
 If you have sliced sausage (rounds), you can brown those the same way, until they’re cooked or warmed through.
 Set them aside just as you do the chicken, and stir them in at the end.

-- Rotisserie Chicken – the ultimate shortcut!
+- Use a rotisserie chicken – the ultimate shortcut!
 Get rid of the first couple steps of this recipe by eliminating having to cook the chicken, and just stir shredded or diced rotisserie chicken in at the end.
-This little shortcut will shave significant minutes off of cook time and have dinner on the table even faster!
+This little shortcut will shave significant minutes off the cook time and you can have dinner on the table even faster!